 There are only a few indoor attractions on Providenciales, and although small, they are interesting.

-The future site of the Providenciales branch of the Turks and Caicos National Museum currently only houses a small indoor collection in addition to a small botanical garden, however there are plans for a modern and large complex in the future.
+The future site of the Providenciales branch of the Turks and Caicos National Museum (on Grand Turk) currently only houses a small indoor collection in addition to a small botanical garden, however there are plans for a modern and large complex in the future.

-If you’re interested in natural and historic sight, consider taking a day trip to one of our outer islands.
+If you’re interested in natural and historic sight, consider taking a day trip from Provo to one of our outer islands.